 Should I get my hearing checked?

-Though hearing loss is the third most common chronic condition in the United States, it frequently goes unnoticed.
+Hearing loss is the third-leading chronic disability affecting adults in the United States, but it frequently goes unnoticed.
 In fact, the person with the hearing problem is often the last to realize it.

-As you get older, it's important to be aware of how your hearing may change, how to recognize those changes, and how to prevent and manage hearing loss.
-Doing this will help you stay connected to family and friends and be fully engaged in your daily life.
+That's why, as you get older, it's important to be aware of how your hearing may change, how to assess your hearing accurately, and how to prevent and manage hearing loss.
+Doing so will help ensure that you stay connected to family and friends and continue to be fully engaged in your daily life.

-Want to give your hearing a quick check?
-Try answering questions a healthcare provider (HCP) might ask if they were deciding if you have hearing loss.
-If you usually wear a hearing aid, answer based on how you hear with the device in place.
+You can give your hearing a quick check by answering the types of questions your healthcare provider (HCP) might ask if they were trying to determine if you have a problem.
+(If you normally wear a hearing aid, answer based on how you hear with the device in place.)

 1. Do you find that family and friends seem to mumble so that you can't fully understand them?